-Then, the specification is more informative, and the Checker Framework is able to do more precise checking, than if
+Then, the specification is more informative, and the Checker Framework is able to do more precise checking, than if line 141 has an annotation.

 It is a pleasant feature of the Checker Framework that in many cases, no annotations at all are needed on type parameters such as E in MultiSet.